Belgian Malinois vs German Shepherd – What’s the Difference?

 Making the choice between a Belgian Malinois or a German Shepherd can be a tough one.
 The Belgian Malinois and German Shepherd have often shown similar characteristics.
 Some people say they are variations of each other while others believe they are two independent breeds.
 You’d be forgiven to think they’re the same type of dog as the breeds have a similar color and build.
-They are however quite different.
+They are, however, quite different.

 Among the two, the German Shepherd is the most common.
 German shepherds are very popular as house pets and both are military dogs.
 Below is a peek on the difference and similarity of the two dogs.

-The German shepherd at a glance
+The German shepherd, at a glance…

 Today, German Shepherd’s are commonly trained for military and police activity.
 They often portray heroism in extraordinary ways.
 Apart from military training, dog owners with disabilities, train them as guide dogs.
 In the UK, the German Shepherd also rose to stardom as they were often used successfully in films.

-The Alsatian is known for their strength and athletic ability.
+German Shepherds are known for their strength and athletic ability.
 They are available in various colors but mostly black and tan.
 Other colors include; solid white and solid black.
 Their coats are very thick and medium length.

 They are great family companions and very protective of the people they love.
 German Shepherd dogs are loyal.
 The life expectancy of a German Shepherd is 10-12 years.

-The Belgian Malinois at a glance
+The Belgian Malinois, at a glance…

 The Belgian Malinois is also known as Pastor Belga Malinois.
 The breeders in Belgium developed the Malinois in the 1800s where the breeders needed sheep herding dogs.
 Today very few people have knowledge of the bold Belgian Malinois.